New movies to watch over the holidays - KTVZ

 “Just Mercy”

 Michael B. Jordan and Jamie Foxx star in this legal drama that tells the true story of Walter McMillian, a man from Alabama who was wrongfully convicted of murder.
 Foxx plays McMillian and Jordan plays defense attorney Bryan Stevenson.
-(In theaters December 25)
+(In theaters December 25).
+Read the review.

 “Star Wars: The Rise of Skywalker”

 You really don’t — or shouldn’t — need me on this one.
-(In theaters December 20)
+(In theaters December 20).
+Read the review.

 “1917”

 This Golden Globe-nominated World War I film has been wracking up positive reviews everywhere.
 In the movie, two British soldiers (George MacKay and Dean-Charles Chapman) go on a dangerous mission to save hundreds of others, including one of the solider’s brother, from death.
-(In theaters December 25)
+(In theaters December 25).
+Read the review.

 “The Two Popes”